They say…

 Is there a downside to all this?
 Speaking to a US journalist recently, I noted the link between beer-friendliness and gentrification and all its attendant problems.
 Local microbrewers now press all the right buttons with prosperous arty metropolitan types, and as young middle class families move into deprived inner city areas like Hackney, Peckham and Walthamstow, small breweries and craft beer bars inevitably follow.
 And while I’m delighted to see fine old pubs in Homerton and Clapton lovingly restored as beer and food emporia with yoga classes and cycle repair workshops, I do wonder where the previous customers of these places now go to drink and meet their mates.

-Devotees of traditional cask ales may also be concerned that much of the growth is elsewhere, in ‘craft keg’, bottles, cans and US-inspired styles.
+Devotees of traditional ales may also be concerned that much of the growth is elsewhere, in ‘craft keg’, bottles, cans and US-inspired styles.
 Pretty much every London brewer now produces a pale ale liberally dosed with New World hops, but a good few see no reason to offer a best bitter.
 I’ve even had to add a section on saison to the style guide.

-Jaega Wise of Wild Card is one of several professionals who told me that “beer in London is now fashionable.”
+Jaega Wise of is one of several professionals who told me that “beer in London is now fashionable.”
 Indeed the archetype of the keen beer fan may even have shifted from the gent in jumper and sandals with an untidy beard pontificating over a pint of Old Crudginton’s to the snappily tonsured and tattooed Hackney hipster rhapsodising over the New Zealand and Japanese hop aromas in his, or increasingly her, two-thirds of Session IPA.
 But it’s an occupational hazard of being fashionable that you can rapidly and unexpectedly become unfashionable again at the flick of an eyebrow – is there a danger of this happening to London beer?

 Peter Haydon, a fine brewer immersed in pub and beer history, says in the book that London won’t re-enter the premier league of beer cities “until Londoners at large think about their city and their beer in the same way as the citizens of Munich, Brussels, Denver and Bamberg do.”

 Meanwhile one of the best things you and I can do to ensure this happens is to continue to enjoy the fruits of all this frenetic activity.
-So raise your glasses, please, for a toast to London brewing.
-You’ve certainly got the widest choice ever of appropriate libations – Smog Rocket, Brick Peckham Pils, Brixton Electric IPA, By the Horns Lambeth Walk, N7, The Kernel London Sour, Pressure Drop Stokey Brown, Redchurch Hoxton Stout, Redemption Hopspur or Sambrook’s Wandle are all possibilities that spring to mind.
+So raise your glasses, please, for a to London brewing.
+You’ve certainly got the widest choice ever of appropriate libations – Beavertown Smog Rocket, Peckham Pils, Brixton Electric IPA, By the Horns Lambeth Walk, Hammerton N7, The Kernel London Sour, Pressure Drop Stokey Brown, Hoxton Stout, Redemption Hopspur or Sambrook’s Wandle are all possibilities that spring to mind.

 The CAMRA Guide to London’s Best Beer, Pubs and Bars is published on 2 July 2015.